russ-hensel/qt5_by_example/README.md

 use of some of of qt5's widgets. ( this replaces my app/repository "qt_by_example" which will be deleted real soon )

+It is also part of a book in progress: What We Know About QT5 -- see the Wiki -- join in!

 Also included is a GUI version of wat-inspector a great little introspection utility.